Your degree in Theatre Design and Production

 Explore career possibilities

-Career opportunities vary across a range of fields including theatre, film, television, radio, arts and cultural organizations, tourism, event management, marketing, public relations, education, and others.
+Career opportunities vary across a range of fields including theatre, film, television, arts and cultural organizations, event management, marketing, public relations, and education.

 • Art director